Atchaya-ECE/Ideal-Sampling/README.md

-# Ideal, Natural, & Flat-top -Sampling
+# Impulse, Natural, & Flat-top -Sampling

 # Aim
 Write a simple Python program for the construction and reconstruction of ideal, natural, and flattop sampling.